cvcnetwork/learning/README.md

 Now it's your turn to add something.

-Create a branch, add a url to the list then make a pull request.
+## Contributing

+1. Create a branch.
+2. Add a url to the top of `the-learning.md` under the proposed heading, feel free to add hashtags to this line for tl;dr purposes.
+3. In your commit message include a short description of the content and why it's beneficial to the team.
+4. Create a pull request and start the discussion.

 Let's keep the discussion about the content, and our thoughts after consuming it, in the PR for future reference.

 We merge it once it's been watched or read.